andwn/marsdev/doc/install.md

 I use [homebrew](https://brew.sh/) to install the other packages, so install that.
 You're on your own here if you don't want to use homebrew.

+For the toolchain, wget is needed to download the tarballs:
+ - `brew install wget`

 If you plan on using `sgdk`:
  - `brew install java`
  - Open `~/.zshrc` (or `~/.bashrc` if you still use bash) and add the line: